 The lineup of ILX models will include an entry-level model powered by a 2.0-liter inline 4-cylinder engine; a high-performance model with a 2.4-liter inline 4-cylinder engine paired with a six-speed manual transmission; and a 1.5-liter gasoline-electric hybrid powertrain, Acura’s first-ever hybrid offering.

-“Our team is extremely excited about producing an Acura at the Greensburg plant,” said Bob Nelson, HMIN Vice President.
+“Our team is extremely excited about producing an Acura at the Greensburg plant,” said Bob Nelson, IAP Vice President.
 “The announcement today in Detroit will undoubtedly build great expectations for this all-new model that will be built exclusively in Indiana.”

 The ILX will feature a high–quality, well-appointed interior that is smart, spacious and sporty.
 It will offer a number of new, high-value features, including a smart entry keyless access system and pushbutton start, along with Pandora internet radio interface and SMS text message function for smart connectivity with the world.